A nearly pristine star from the Large Magellanic Cloud

-Spectroscopic stellar parameters were determined three ways and obtained $\Teff = 4500-4600$\,K. First, we performed a 1D LTE analysis with an empirical temperature correction\cite{Frebel2013}.
+Spectroscopic stellar parameters were determined in three ways and obtained $\Teff = 4500-4600$\,K. First, we performed a 1D LTE analysis with an empirical temperature correction\cite{Frebel2013}.
 We measured equivalent widths of Fe\,I and Fe\,II lines, then used \code{MOOG} with scattering\cite{Sneden1973,Sobeck2011,Sneden2012} and ATLAS model atmospheres\cite{Kurucz1979,Castelli2003} to ensure no trend in Fe line abundances with respect to excitation potential, ionization state, and reduced equivalent width.
 We then applied the empirical temperature correction and rebalanced the Fe lines holding the temperature fixed, resulting in $\Teff=4540$\,K, $\logg=0.95$, $\feh=-4.77$, and microturbulence $\xi_t = 1.62\kms$.
-As a cross check, we performed the same analysis using 1D LTE atmospheres with \code{Turbospectrum}{\cite{Plez2012}} and the standard \code{MARCS} model atmospheres\cite{Gustafsson2008}, analyzed using \code{TSFitPy}{\cite{Gerber2023}}, resulting in $\Teff=4300$\,K, $\logg=2.00$, $\feh=-4.89$, and $\xi_t=1.70\kms$, similar to the \code{MOOG} analysis before the temperature correction.
-We also used \code{TSFitPy} and precomputed non-LTE (NLTE) departure coefficients for Fe\cite{Bergemann2012b} from \code{MULTI}\cite{Carlsson1986} and attempted to find a NLTE spectroscopic balance.
-Our solution reached the edge of the departure coefficient grid at $\Teff = 4500$\,K but suggested the final solution would have a lower temperature.
-Fixing $\Teff=4500$\,K, we found $\logg=2.75$, $\feh=-4.54$, and $\xi_t=1.15\kms$ in 1D NLTE.
+We also used \code{TSFitPy}{\cite{Gerber2023}}, which uses \code{Turbospectrum}{\cite{Plez2012}} and the standard \code{MARCS} model atmospheres\cite{Gustafsson2008} along with precomputed non-LTE (NLTE) departure coefficients for Fe\cite{Bergemann2012b} from \code{MULTI}{\cite{Carlsson1986}}, and attempted to find a NLTE spectroscopic balance.
+Our solution reached the edge of the departure coefficient grid at $\Teff = 4500$\,K, but the final solution would need to have a lower temperature.
+Fixing $\Teff=4500$\,K, we found $\logg=1.4$, $\feh=-4.65$, and $\xi_t=1.6\kms$ in 1D NLTE.
+Using a lower temperature would further lower \logg and the metallicity.
 Finally, we ran a fit to the H$\beta$ Balmer line profile.
 We used \code{Korg}\cite{Wheeler2023,Wheeler2024} to generate the hydrogen line profiles, then simultaneously fit the temperature, surface gravity, metallicity, and continuum\cite{Casey2017}.
 The results suggested a temperature $\Teff \approx 4600$\,K, with uncertainties driven primarily by how much of the H core was masked.
 Note that we could not use the H$\alpha$ Balmer line profile in this star as it shows substantial emission features associated with mass loss at the tip of the red giant branch.
 There are also small emission features in the Ca HK line cores that may also suggest some level of chromospheric activity in this star.